 In about mid 2017 the client received a payout of a considerable sum from a superannuation policy.
 At the time his mother was accusing his wife of taking financial advantage of him and in order to avoid further deterioration of the family relationships, the client and his wife agreed to the mother’s ‘suggestion’ that they place the funds received in the control of his mother and father.

 The funds were used to purchase a property in the names of the client and his wife.
 There was a balance remaining which the client wished to utilise for repairs of the roof of the property.
-The parents refused to release the balance and this service became involved and wrote requesting a release of the funds to the client.
+The parents refused to release the balance.
+The Taylor Street Community Legal Service then became involved, and wrote to the parents requesting a release of the funds to the client.

 By this time, the relationship between the parents and the client and his wife had totally broken down.

 The response to the letter was an application to QCAT for interim and final orders appointing the mother as administrator and the mother and father as guardians for the client.
 A further application for a Declaration about Capacity was also filed.

 The applications were filed on the 1/11/17 and on 3/11/17 the interim application was determined on the papers and without notification to any party.